gustaveWPM/phony/README.md

-# Phone numbers pool generator
+# Phone numbers pools generator

 Just a side project made for the fun.
 **CAUTION: I am neither a telephony nor a Python pro** (this is my first Python script, lmao).